ariga/atlas/doc/md/terraform.md

 ### Generate schema
 You can either:
 1. [inspect](cli/getting-started/inspection#inspecting-our-database) an existing database
-1. start with a basic schema
+2. Start with a basic schema
 ```hcl
 schema "example" {
   charset = "utf8mb4"